 Outside of BKK - I have been to Koh Samui which was okay but I found Chaweng Beach full on and preferred the quieter style at Star Huts on Koh Phangnang or TubTim on Koh Samet.

-For full moon parties, Koh Phangnang is your place to go - Hat Rin. almost 9 years ago
+For full moon parties, Koh Phangnang is your place to go - Hat Rin. about 9 years ago

 Being in Thailand during Songkan (the water festival) will be a great experience no matter where you are but I have heard that Chiang Mai is good, also Erewan Waterfall in Kanchanaburi is where a lot of the locals go for Songkran and it is beautuful there (and you can swim in the falls).